arillso/ansible.ntp/README.md

 ## Description

-Ansible role for installing NTP on Linux and Windows.
+The role configures and installs NTP under Linux and Windows.
+It is possible to specify multiple NTP servers for time synchronization.
+For Linux this is done via the NTP packet, for Windows it is set up via the local GPO the NTP synchronization.

 ## Installation